 I didn’t ask too much about this syndrome, thinking it was probably some bog-standard condition common amongst MS suffers but made a mental note to check it out later.
-I won’t drone on with the details here but from what I can gather, it isn’t that common and can sometimes occur due to a spinal cord injury, or in my case, as a result of MS. The thing that I found interesting was that, amongst other things, one of the possible complications following the occurrence of the syndrome is … pressure ulcers.
+From what I can gather, it isn’t that common and can sometimes occur due to a spinal cord injury, or in my case, as a result of MS. The thing that I found interesting was that, amongst other things, one of the possible complications following the occurrence of the syndrome is … pressure ulcers.

-I returned home after spending eight days in hospital and although the dark scab covering the wound was still hanging in there and it was still very painful, I was much improved.
+I returned home after spending eight days in hospital and although the dark scab covering the wound was still hanging in there and still very painful, I was much improved.
 Thanks to the professional and caring district nursing staff who visited my home daily to inspect and dress the wound, it is now looking more like a deep graze than a pressure wound.
-It’s been nearly three months since B-Day when it first appeared and although the nursing staff are amazed at how rapidly it is healing, for me it seems as though I’ve had this thing forever and I suspect it’ll be a number of weeks yet before I can ditch the bandages and confidently state that it’s healed.
+It’s been nearly three months since it first appeared and although the nursing staff are amazed at how rapidly it is healing, I feel as though I’ve had this thing forever and I suspect it’ll be a number of weeks yet before I can ditch the bandages and confidently state that it’s healed.